 - Application fee: A nonrefundable fee of $50 is required for each application.
 This fee must be paid online by credit card.

-- Statement of Interest: Two to three page, typed statement of interest covering personal and professional goals as they relate to the Ph.D. in Public Policy, including desired area of specialization, research interests, and faculty with whom applicant would like to work.
+- Personal/Goal Statement: Two to three page, typed statement of interest covering personal and professional goals as they relate to the Ph.D. in Public Policy, including desired area of specialization, research interests, and faculty with whom applicant would like to work.
 Statement should discuss your reasons for applying to the doctoral program, expectations for completion of the coursework and dissertation, and prospective employment.
 Include special circumstances, if any, or other information not covered in the application that you think would be helpful in evaluating your application.

 - Official GRE (Graduate Record Examination) scores: Official scores must be reported to institution code 5251.
 More information can be found at our Admissions FAQ page or, to schedule the test, at www.gre.org.